ibm-cloud-docs/vpc/vpe-intro.md

 * The endpoint IP deploys in a customer-defined, virtual network.
 * Includes platform integration to VPC - Identity and Access Management (IAM), network ACLs, security groups, and tagging.
 * Access to new endpoints is achieved through the console, CLI, and API.
+* [Select availability]{: tag-green} Local-access VPE gateway for supported IBM Cloud services within a DNS-sharing VPC topology.
+This allows local, private connectivity between a shared-VPC VPE gateway and the cloud service, eliminating the need to route traffic through the hub VPC.
+Currently supported only for IBM Cloud Object Storage.
 * Integrates with DNS Services.
 * Integrates with DNS Services.